 In the event of a sale or merger of the Company and Mr. Quist is not retained in his current position, the Company would be obligated to continue paying Mr. Quist's current compensation and benefits for seven years following the merger or sale.
 The employment agreement further provides that Mr. Quist is entitled to receive annual retirement benefits beginning (i) one month from the date of his retirement (to commence no sooner than age 65), (ii) five years following complete disability, or (iii) upon termination of his employment without cause.
 These retirement benefits are to be paid for a period of twenty years in annual installments in the amount equal to 75% of his then current level of compensation.
 In the event that Mr. Quist dies prior to receiving all retirement benefits thereunder, the remaining benefits are to be paid to his heirs.
-The Company expensed \$660,000 and \$660,000 during the years ended December 31, 2019 and 2018, respectively, to cover the present value of anticipated retirement benefits under the employment agreement.
-The liability accrued was \$5,851,670 and \$5,191,670 as of December 31, 2019 and 2018, respectively.
+The Company expensed \$900,000 and \$660,000 during the years ended December 31, 2020 and 2019, respectively, to cover the present value of anticipated retirement benefits under the employment agreement.
+The liability accrued was \$6,656,363 and \$5,851,670 as of December 31, 2020 and 2019, respectively.

-Director Compensation
+Independent Director Compensation

-Directors of the Company (but not including directors who are employees) are currently paid a director's fee of \$21,600 per year by the Company for their services and are reimbursed for their expenses in attending board and committee meetings.
+Independent directors of the Company (but not including directors who are employees) are currently paid a director's fee of \$21,600 per year (\$1,800 monthly) by the Company for their services and are reimbursed for their expenses in attending board and committee meetings.
 An additional fee of \$750 is paid to each audit committee member for each audit committee meeting attended.
-Each director is provided with an annual grant of stock options to purchase 1,000 shares of Class A common stock, which occurred under the 2000 Director Stock Option Plan for years 2000 to 2005, under the 2006 Director Stock Option Plan and under the 2014 Director Plan for years 2006 to 2019.
-During 2019 each director was granted additional stock options to purchase 1,000 shares of Class A common stock.
+Each independent director is provided with an annual grant of stock options to purchase 1,000 shares of Class A common stock.
+During 2020 each independent director was granted additional stock options to purchase 5,000 shares of Class A common stock.
+Upon retirement from the board, each independent director will receive "retirement compensation" equal to one month director's fee for every year of service.